kubernetes/community/CLA.md

 #### 3. Enter the correct E-mail address to validate!

+Your github email address __must match__ the same address you use when signing the CLA.

 The address entered in the form must meet two constraints:

  * It __must match__ your  [git email] (the output of `git config user.email`)
    or your PRs will not be approved!

+ * Use `git config user.name "Mona Lisa"` and `git config user.email "mona@example.com"`
+   to ensure you've set this properly.

  * It must be your official `person@organization.com` address if you signed up as an employee of said organization.

+ * If you've already submitted a PR you can correct your user.name and user.email and then use use `git commit --ammend --reset-author` and then `git push` to correct the PR.

+ * Github has [documentation] on setting email addresses.

 ![CNCFCLA2](http://i.imgur.com/t3WAtrz.png)